 Director: Dr. Sam J. Daniel

+Formerly known as McGill Auditory Sciences Laboratory, our lab focuses on using well-established animal models to produce quantitative studies on clinical problems.
 This research unit is equipped with the latest research technology in Laser Doppler Vibrometry, ABR, and OAE measurements.
-There is a sound-proof room, as well as two animal operating rooms, a computer modeling unit, and four state of the art drilling stations with video recording capacity.
-The laboratory currently supervises one PhD, two graduate students, and three research fellows.
-We also have a visiting professorship program.
+Our facilities at the Glen Animal Resources Division include a sound-proof room, two animal operating rooms, a well-equipped wet lab, and four state of the art drilling stations with video recording capacity.

 Pediatric Otolaryngology Research